Miele Triflex HX1 Review

 The Triflex HX1’s upright configuration is the most ergonomic mode.
 Its handle position is ideal for upright use, with the motor at the lower end.

-Another reason why I like its upright configuration is you can store it vertically without a dock.
+Another reason why I like its upright configuration is that you can store it vertically without a dock.

 You’ll use it as a stick vacuum for only two reasons.